mrlnc/LTE-ciphercheck/README.md

-note: the tool is based on an old version of srsRAN (20.04). for best experience, I suggest using the most recent srsRAN version. it now includes the option to change the UE cipher support.
+❗️**note: the tool is based on an old version of srsRAN (20.04). for best experience, I suggest using the most recent srsRAN version. it now includes the option to change the UE cipher support.**❗️

 ---